(Your transaction is complete, and a receipt for your purchase has been emailed. Details for your order appear at the bottom of this page.)

 Allow me to sincerely thank you for supporting Troutbitten.
 Your purchase helps to further this endeavor.

 I’m a full time author and fly fishing guide.
-There are now over five-hundred articles on Troubitten, and I’ve chosen the model of self-publishing because I reach the widest audience.
+There are now over nine-hundred articles on Troubitten, and I’ve chosen the model of self-publishing because I reach the widest audience.
 As an author, I enjoy the freedom, and I like having control over my own creative material.
 All of this is a labor of love.

 This Troutbitten Shop is new — a work in progress.
 So please tell me about your experience.
 If you have troubles, let me know.
 (Use the contact form at the bottom of the author page.)